 For parents with children under 5 years old who have not yet started school, the Department for Education’s Hungry Little Minds campaign features tips and practical activities that you can do at home with children to support their early learning.
 There are many simple ways to help your children learn and it does not have to feel like ‘learning’.

 Having everyday conversations, make-believe play and reading together all make a big difference to your child’s development.
 You can find more ideas and content from the BBC’s Tiny Happy People campaign and the National Literacy Trust’s Family Zone.
-The Department for Education has published further guidance on how to help children aged 2 to 4 to learn at home during the coronavirus (COVID-19) outbreak.
+We have also published further guidance on how to help children aged 2 to 4 to learn at home during the coronavirus outbreak.

-8.5 What advice is available to parents with children aged 4 to 11, to help them support their children’s education at home?
+8.5 What advice is available to parents with children, to help them support their children’s education at home?

-We have published guidance for parents of primary school children regarding supporting the continuation of education at home.
+We have published guidance for parents to support the continuation of education at home.
 This includes advice and guidance around:

 This guidance is designed to complement support and advice provided by schools and teachers.
 Engaging with your child’s learning will be helpful in their continued educational development.
 For example, something as simple as talking to them during the day about what they are doing for school, or about anything around the home, enhances learning.

-8.6 There is too much pressure on broadband connections in my area - how can my child do online learning?
+8.6 There is too much pressure on broadband connections in my area.
+How can my child participate in remote education?